Key Differences Between A Khata and B Khata Property Tax

 Why Upgrade from B Khata to A Khata?

-Converting B Khata properties to A Khata properties is crucial for ensuring a smooth property trading, construction and ownership transfer process.
+Converting B Khata properties to A Khata properties is crucial for ensuring a smooth property trading, construction, and ownership transfer process.
 This conversion ensures compliance with the law and reduces complications.
-By obtaining an A Khata certificate, property owners establish legal ownership of their property, allowing them to sell it whenever they want.
+By obtaining an A Khata certificate, property owners establish legal ownership of their property, allowing for seamless property sales.
 The A Khata certificate also grants them convenient access to licences, loans, and other property-related services, simplifying transactions.

 How to Upgrade from B Khata to A Khata?